Visual Arts in Louth

 Early Visual Arts

-County Louth is home to several outstanding examples of early Irish art, in the form of Celtic High Cross sculpture at Dromiskin, Monasterboice, Termonfeckin.
+County Louth is home to several outstanding examples of medieval Irish art, in the form of Celtic High Cross sculpture at Dromiskin, Monasterboice, Termonfeckin.
 These crosses, carved in Ireland during the medieval era, constitute an important contribution to European sculpture.
 Typically illustrated by scenes from both the Old and New Testaments of the bible, these sculptures were engraved with complicated geometric patterns and other Celtic-style decoration.
 Monasterboice is most visually attractive with a round tower, two thirteenth century churches as well as the famous 20-foot high "Cross of Muiredach".
 This tenth century High Cross has numerous scriptural illustrations.
 The west face features the New Testament, the east side contains Old Testament scenes from Cain and Abel to the Last Judgement.
 A fabulous piece of medieval public sculpture.

 Famous Artists